 |Team||Probability of top-4 SAA finish (bold = actual)|

 A 20% event happens, on average, once every five times, so it isn’t so crazy that Oglethorpe would make the top-4.
-Of course, going any further than the first round would probably require beating a big-dog team, and accordingly the probability that Oglethorpe would win the SAA title was exceedingly small.
+They lost in the first round, but that’s to be expected.
+Going any further first round would probably require beating a big-dog team, and accordingly the probability that Oglethorpe would win the SAA title was exceedingly small.

 |Team||Probability of winning SAA title (bold = actual)|